FurtherV/scriptable-items/README.md

 ### 0.1.2

+- Added a module setting to show the header button only to users with the specified minimum role
-- Added `message` argument to scripts when triggered via chat card button.
+- Added `message` argument to scripts when triggered via chat card button

 ### 0.1.1